AndreasLrx/ecstasy/CONTRIBUTING.md

 - The brief line should be separated from the rest of the doc comment by an empty comment.

-- You may add author command.
+- You may add `@author` command.

-- The since command must be present.
+- The `@since` command must be present.

+- You need to add the `@throw` command if your function may raise exceptions.

+- You should also add the `@throw` command if the underlying functions may raise, but it is not mandatory especially if it is very uncommon (such as @ref std::bad_alloc)

 - Example:
   ```cpp